Jesusprzr/Making-Of-A-Data-Scientist/README.md

   * Starting to walk in certain direction.
     * The roadmap and resources of my learning process.
       * files, projects and personal stuff that could help you through your path.

+# DS Straight Learning & Implementation:
+First of all we want to have the sufficient tools and knowledge to apply data science.
+So we will begin with some hard theory but that will be translated in the capacity to start doing data science projects right away.
+ .1 *R* for Data Science (O'Reilly)
+    * Explore
+    * Wrangle
+    * Program
+    * Model
+    * Communicate
+Now that we have the tools and know how to use them, out learning process will become slightly different.
+Now we want to keep learning but more importantly, start implementing what we already know and **start building our portfolio.** This will allow us to really forge what we learned before into our brain while building a portfolio and also keep learning new things that will be really useful.
+ .2 *SQL, PostgreSQL* & project(s)
+    * Data Science project
+    * *SQL* for data science
+    * *PostgreSQL* Up and Running
+With knowledge on R, SQL and a portfolio that is being enhanced at time pases and mirrors our abilities show get us on a good position for landing a DS job and start aquiring experience.
+But we don't want to stop learning!
+Now what we want to do is increase more our attention to our portfolio and linking with others.
+These two things will be our main focus, but we will also keep learning, but it just won't be our main target.
+ .3 ML and *Python* for data analysis
+    * *Python* for Data Analysis (O'Reilly)
+    *